quantax.symmetry.Symmetry#

 get_symm_spins(spins: Array) Array#

-For a input spin configuration s, obtain all symmetrized spins \(s'=Ts\) generated by the symmetry permutations.
+Get all symmetrized bases \(s'=Ts\) generated by the symmetry permutations.

 Note